Uberspace/ansible-mountopts/README.md

-# Ansible MountOpts
+# Ansible Mount Options

 An Ansible module which allows to easily add, remove or set mount options in `/etc/fstab`.
+The original [`mount`-module](http://docs.ansible.com/ansible/mount_module.html) in ansible only allows setting the whole mount option list.
+This can be troublesome when editing mount options of a partly-automated remote or when editing options from multiple roles.

+Note that the scope of module _only_ only includes mount options.
+It does not support changing the file system type of a mount, nor does it support adding, removing or mounting mount points.
+Use the original ansible module for that.

 ## Usage